ImaadhRenosh/IBM-AI-Icebreaker-Bot-with-LlamaIndex-IBM-Granite/README.md

 > Personalized, AI-generated icebreakers from any LinkedIn profile.
 > ⚡ Powered by **IBM watsonx** & **LlamaIndex** ⚡

+## 📘 Complete Build & Deployment Guide

+I’ve created a comprehensive user manual that walks you through every step — from environment setup to launching the Gradio-powered interface.

+Please follow each step **in order** to ensure smooth execution and deployment.

+> ⚠️ **Important:** You must complete all setup steps before accessing the app via the browser.
+Skipping steps may result in a broken or non-functional link.
+>

 ---

 ![Icebreaker AI Demo Screenshot](https://github.com/user-attachments/assets/189fa1fb-cb9a-47b7-a738-0ac066267be4)